ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 The security considerations discussed, e.g., in {{Sections 2.1, 3.1,
 and 3.2 of RFC8725@-jwtbcp}} apply in an analogous way to the use of UCCS as elaborated on in this document.
+In particular, the need to "Use Appropriate Algorithms" ({{Section 3.2 of RFC8725@-jwtbcp}}) includes choosing appropriate cryptographic algorithms for setting up and protecting the Secure Channel.
+For instance, their cryptographic strength should be at least as strong as any cryptographic keys the Secure Channel will be used for to protect in transport.

 Secure Channels are often set up in a handshake protocol that mutually derives a session key, where the handshake protocol establishes the